While undertaking life-enriching travels, Luciano Cornelius was always drawn towards a calling – he just needed to follow.

 When I came back to Australia I started studying arts twice at different unis, before I deferred, moved to Darwin and worked with Indigenous kids from remote communities.

-By 24 I was back in Melbourne and ready to get stuck into my studies, so I started with VU Polytechnic’s Diploma in Youth Work (see Certificate IV in Youth Work).
-I then took the course pathway straight into year two of VU’s Bachelor of Youth Work.
+By 24 I was back in Melbourne and ready to get stuck into my studies, so I started my youth work studies with VU Polytechnic (see Certificate IV in Youth Work CHC40413).
+I then took the course pathway straight into year two of VU's Bachelor of Youth Work.

 I did a placement at Heads Together, an organisation that helps young people with acquired brain injuries, and I was lucky enough to go on a study tour with them to Queensland.
 Another placement was with Marist180 community garden – helping to teach life skills and woodwork.